Matty-El/urban-attiva/README.md

 ### Make a clone on GitPod

-1. Select the Repo you wish to clone in GitHub
+1. Select the repository you wish to clone in GitHub
 2. Click on the code dropdown button
 3. Copy the https link to your clipboard
 4. Open your gitpod workspace